Skip to main content

 When you first create a new article:

-• The article starts in a not saved state.
+• The article starts in a private draft state.

 • It is not visible to other technicians yet.